Westray Heritage Centre is open from 2-5pm every day this week.

 On-line heritage and archaeology magazine Heritage Daily has named the Bronze Age "sauna" at Links of Noltland as one of the top 10 important finds of 2015.

-The most recent discovery and one of the most remarkable to date is that of an almost complete and very rare Bronze Age ritual building.
-The building is encased within a stony mound.
+The Bronze Age ritual building is encased within a stony mound.
 Standing less than 5m from the coast edge, the mound has lost all of its vegetation cover in the last 2 -3 years and is now eroding away very rapidly.

 Feasting may well have figured large, other possibilities include use as a sweat-lodge / sauna are also likely.